 Opossum scat falls in the range of 3/4"–2" in length.
 The poop is smooth and may develop a unique white or yellowish coloration.
 Notably, the Opossum poop tends to curve into a C shape like rat poo, which is the telltale giveaway.
 Sometimes, opossum scat is tapered.

-Skunk poop is similar to a cat, thicker and cylindrical, 1/2" in diameter and 1 to 2" in length.
+Skunk poop and raccoon poop look similar.
+Skunk poop look more like cat poop, thicker and cylindrical, 1/2" in diameter and 1 to 2" in length.
 The skunk poop is thickest in the middle and often tapers toward the end.
 However, the skunk scat sometimes forms into piles.

 With an omnivorous diet high in insects, berries, worms, and roots, the appearance is often rougher, irregular, and full of undigested content such as blackberry seeds.
 Coloration might have a purple or blue hue.